 Last week we discussed what was happening in the brains of children that are fearful or scared.
-This week let’s expand that concept and add what is happening in the brains of children that are stressed.
+This week let’s expand that concept and look at stress and the brain.

 What is Stress?

 Stress is the body’s way of reacting to challenging events, one of which for children is the divorce of their parents.
 Stress in children can affect them physically, emotionally and mentally.